Voices of Now

 In 2012 the United States Department of State funded four artist-educators from Arena Stage’s Community Engagement division to travel to India to create devised theater pieces with diverse groups in four cities: Kolkata, Patna, New Delhi and Hyderabad.
 Using workshop activities and rehearsal methods used in Arena Stage’s Voices of Now program, artist-educators devised and directed plays exploring themes important to the ensemble of artists in each community.

-Voices of Now workshops are available to middle school, high school and community groups of eight or more.
-Group leaders and performers can learn more by contacting Community Programs Manager Mauricio Pita at email@example.com at 202-600-4065.
+Voices of Now workshops and residencies are available to middle school, high school, community groups, educators and theater professionals.
+Learn more by contacting Community Programs Manager Mauricio Pita at email@example.com

-Voices of Now is made possible by support from the Hattie M. Strong Foundation, Global Medical REIT, Weissberg Foundation, Lois & Richard England Family Foundation and Friends of Southwest D.C., Washington Nationals Dream Foundation, Eileen Fisher, Friends of Southwest DC, Raytheon, GEICO, the Weissberg Foundation and Wells Fargo & Company.
+Voices of Now is also made possible by support from the Hattie M. Strong Foundation, Global Medical REIT, Weissberg Foundation, Lois & Richard England Family Foundation and Friends of Southwest D.C., the Weissberg Foundation.